czembower/vault-auditor/README.md

 The below policy example will enable `vault-auditor` to perform all available scanning, parsing, and reporting functions.
 If a policy does not permit access to a desired path, the auditor will still run and perform other tasks, but will log an error in the output.
+Any reported errors should aid you in adjusting the policy for `vault-auditor` to your satisfaction.

+Note that KV v1 engines must be added to this policy if using a path other than `kv` or `secret`.

 ```text
 ## List Namespaces ##